molly/manager-README/README.md

 ## <a id="diversity">Diversity, and also my schedule</a>

 Diversity and inclusion are extremely important to me.
 I would not necessarily mention this in my README, except that it ties in a bit with my schedule: I choose to work from home once a week if possible (sometimes twice, or for half-days) because it helps me manage [my anxiety disorder](https://adaa.org/understanding-anxiety/generalized-anxiety-disorder-gad#), which I prefer to be open about.
-This will not affect our working relationship–I will be available on Slack, email, Github, or on video calls regardless of whether I am in the office or not.
+This will not affect our working relationship–I will be available on Slack, email, Github, or video calls regardless of whether I am in the office or not.

 ## Caveat